Lie groups of Poisson diffeomorphisms: Coisotropic bisections

-or, equivalently, as $L_{\sigma\cdot \tau}=L_{\sigma} \circ L_{\tau}$.
-Several authors already described $\Bis(\GG)$ as a Lie group, e.g. in \cite{Rybicki2002, SchmedingWockel2015}. \begin{definition} Let $(\GG, \Pi)\toto (M, \pi)$ be a Poisson groupoid.
+A Poisson groupoid $(\GG, \Pi)\toto (M, \pi)$ is a Lie groupoid $\GG\toto M$ with a Poisson structure $\Pi$ on the space of arrows that is multiplicative: the graph of the multiplication map is a coisotropic submanifold of $(\GG\times \GG\times \GG, (-\Pi)\times \Pi\times \Pi)$ \cite{weinstein1988}.
+For each multiplicative Poisson structure $\Pi$ on a groupoid $\GG\toto M$, there is a unique Poisson structure $\pi$ on $M$ for which the target map $t:(\GG, \Pi)\toto (M, \pi)$ is a Poisson map.
+This allows us to talk about Poisson groupoids \textit{over} a fixed Poisson manifold $(M, \pi)$. \begin{definition} Let $(\GG, \Pi)\toto (M, \pi)$ be a Poisson groupoid.
 A bisection $\sigma\in \Bis(\GG)$ is \textit{coisotropic} when $\operatorname{im}\sigma$ is a coisotropic submanifold of $(\GG, \Pi)$.
 The collection of coisotropic bisections is denoted by $\Bis(\GG, \Pi)$. \end{definition} We establish some properties of coisotropic bisections. \begin{proposition} Let $(\GG, \Pi)\toto (M, \pi)$ be a Poisson groupoid. \begin{itemize}[noitemsep, topsep=0em] \item[(i).]
 The coisotropic bisections form a subgroup $\Bis(\GG, \Pi)$ of $\Bis(\GG)$. \item[(ii).]
 A bisection $\sigma\in \Bis(\GG)$ is coisotropic if and only if $L_\sigma$ is a Poisson map. \item[(iii).]
 For any $\sigma\in \Bis(\GG, \Pi)$, the induced diffeomorphism on the base $l_\sigma:M\to M$ is a Poisson map. \item[(iv).]
-The image of a coisotropic bisection is a clean Lagrangian submanifold. \end{itemize} \end{proposition} \begin{remark} Although every coisotropic bisection is Lagrangian for any Poisson groupoid, we reserve the term "Lagrangian bisections" for symplectic groupoids only. \end{remark} \begin{proof} The first assertion follows from the second, while \textit{(ii)} and \textit{(iii)} can be proved by means of the coisotropic calculus developed in \cite{weinstein1988}.
+The image of a coisotropic bisection is a Lagrangian submanifold. \end{itemize} \end{proposition} \begin{remark} Although every coisotropic bisection is Lagrangian for any Poisson groupoid, we reserve the term "Lagrangian bisection" (a bisection with Lagrangian image) for symplectic groupoids only. \end{remark} \begin{proof} The first assertion follows from the second, while \textit{(ii)} and \textit{(iii)} can be proved by means of the coisotropic calculus developed in \cite{weinstein1988}.
+Let us briefly sketch how.
+The central idea in \cite{weinstein1988} is to relax the notion of a Poisson map from $(M, \pi_M)$ to $(N, \pi_N)$ to that of a \textit{Poisson relation} $r:(M, \pi_M)\dashrightarrow (N, \pi_N)$, which is a coisotropic submanifold of $(N\times M, \pi_N\times (-\pi_M))$.
+By Proposition \ref{prop:poissonmapcoisotropic}, every Poisson map defines a Poisson relation via its graph.
+Weinstein proved in \cite{weinstein1988} that, under a "very clean" condition (loc. cit., Definition 1.3.7), Poisson relations compose to Poisson relations (loc. cit., Theorem 1.3.9).

+To prove \textit{(ii)} and \textit{(iii)}, we only have to write the maps as a composition of coisotropic relations, and check that they satisfy the "very clean" condition.
+For instance, if $\sigma$ is a coisotropic bisection, then its image can be regarded as a relation $\sigma:\{*\}\dashrightarrow (\GG, \Pi)$.
+We can write $L_\sigma$ as a composition of the Poisson relations